We may be familiar with the most famous jazz drummers in history, but what about those bringing the music firmly into the 21st Century?

-Today, a jazz drummer is expected to be as much an instrumentalist, composer and bandleader as the next musician, and as likely to have albums and projects under their own names as they are to be a prolific sideman.
+Gone are the days of the drummer sitting at the back keeping time; in 200m they are expected to be as much an instrumentalist, bandleader and composer as the next musician, and as likely to have albums and projects under their own names as they are to be a prolific sidemen and women.

 The list below comprises not only of drummers of modern jazz, but also modern drummers stretching the instrument to its limit; they will be pushing ahead and inspiring us for many years to come.